erfanzar/OST-OpenSourceTransformers/README.md

 researching for some in NLP are

-PTT is a model Collection that includes some models that perform well and its open source and the weights are available to
+PTT Collection: An AI-powered suite of models that predict the outcomes of professional tennis matches with remarkable accuracy.
+PTT Collection is based on a novel approach to analyzing player data and match history, and its advanced algorithms are able to identify patterns and trends that were previously undetectable to other models.
+It has been featured in prominent sports analytics publications and has been adopted by several major sports organizations and teams.

 ![Logo](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/th5xamgrr6se0x5ro4g6.png)